Could your diet protect your brain as you age?

-In response to a disproportionate rise in cognitive decline in the elderly, researchers at Rush University combined the Mediterranean diet with the DASH diet (Dietary Approaches to Stop Hypertension) into a hybrid diet.
-They called it “The MIND diet.”
+In 2015, researchers at Rush University wanted to see if dietary changes could stave off cognitive decline in the elderly.
+They combined the Mediterranean diet with the DASH diet (Dietary Approaches to Stop Hypertension) into a hybrid diet called “the MIND diet.”

-The researchers compared all three diets for 4.5 years with 923 adults ranging from 58 to 98 years old.
-While all three diets helped to decrease the risk of age-related cognitive decline, the MIND diet reduced their risk of cognitive issues by 35-52% depending on the level of compliance.
-(1)
+Researchers compared all three diets for 4.5 years with 923 adults from 58 to 98 years old.
+While all three diets decreased risk of age-related cognitive decline, the MIND diet won, reducing risk of cognitive issues by a whopping 35-52%!1

-The MIND diet focuses on a plant-based diet with small amounts of animal-based saturated fats, but overall reducing animal proteins, while increasing the antioxidant polyphenol levels that are found in berries, olive oil and green veggies.
+The MIND diet is mostly plant-based, with small amounts of animal-based saturated fats.
+Overall, it reduces animal proteins, while increasing antioxidant polyphenol levels found in berries, olive oil, whole grains, and green veggies.

-The study also identified the foods in both the Mediterranean and DASH diets that have been found to have the most brain-protective properties.
-They came up with 10 brain-healthy foods and 5 brain-damaging foods.
+The study identified foods in both the Mediterranean and DASH diets found to have the most brain-protective properties.
+They discovered 10 brain-healthy foods and five brain-damaging foods.